Jim Wallace, Baron Wallace of Tankerness: Member of Parliament (UK)

 Wallace joined the then-Liberal Party in the early 1970s, but did not become very active in it until after completing his second degree.
-His first foray as a parliamentary candidate was in the constituency of Dumfriesshire in 1979, where he failed to win.
+His first foray as a parliamentary candidate was in the constituency of Dumfriesshire in 1979, where he failed to win, coming third of four candidates with 14.3% of the vote.
 He also stood, unsuccessfully, as the Liberal candidate in the South of Scotland constituency at the European Parliament elections of that year.

-Four years later, he would earn the Liberal nomination for the seat of Orkney and Shetland, the seat being vacated by former party leader Jo Grimond, and won election to the Parliament.
+Four years later, he was selected as the Liberal nomination for the seat of Orkney and Shetland, the seat being vacated by former party leader Jo Grimond, and won election to the Parliament.
 At the time, it was extremely rare for Liberal candidates to successfully win elections to succeed former Liberal MPs, although many have since done so.
 He was to serve as the MP there for 18 years, occupying a number of front bench posts for the Liberal Party (and, from 1988 onwards, the Liberal Democrats), including Employment spokesman and Chief Whip.

 In 1992, he was unopposed in becoming the new leader of the Scottish Liberal Democrats, succeeding Malcolm Bruce.
 Scottish politics at this time was dominated by the question of constitutional reform.
 There were few opportunities for legislation affecting Scots Law to be debated or effectively scrutinised at Westminster and, especially after the 1987 election, with only ten Conservative MPs in Scotland but with a large majority in the House of Commons, it was argued that there was a democratic deficit in Scotland.
+He was appointed Queen's Counsel (QC) in 1997.

 He led the Scottish Liberal Democrats in the first election to the new Scottish Parliament in 1999, himself winning the constituency of Orkney with 67% of the votes cast.
 This meant he served as a Member of both the Scottish and Westminster Parliaments for a time with a dual mandate, although like other MPs elected to Holyrood (such as John Swinney, John Home Robertson and Donald Gorrie) he stood down from Westminster at the 2001 general election.